 Website Relaunch and Redesign

 Editor and coach Lisa Cooper Ellison has a solid website to support her business, but she has become increasingly frustrated by its capabilities and how long it takes to complete simple tasks.
 Fortunately, she has the resources to invest in relaunching and redesigning her website, but she wants to spend the money wisely and get the most in terms of growth.
 She thinks poor SEO and website speed are impeding the growth of her email newsletter.
-Jane will discuss with Lisa the current state of her website (strengths and weaknesses), what role she wants it to play in her business, what improvements to consider, and what kind of help to hire.

 Want to be considered for a future Business Clinic?